 Our deepest gratitude to all those who came out and helped make the 2017 Scrooge of the Year Award Party one of the best holiday parties we’ve had in a long time.

-Every holiday season Portland Jobs with Justice comes together to celebrate our community, and to bestow the not-so-coveted Scrooge of the Year Award.
+Every holiday season Portland Jobs with Justice comes together to celebrate our community, and to vote for the winner of the not-so-coveted annual Scrooge of the Year Award.

 This award is voted on by the community (that’s you!) and is given each year to a boss, a politician, a corporation, or some other deserving institution that has been particularly nasty in the past year.

-In alphabetical order, the nominees for JwJ’s 2017 Scrooge of the Year Award are:
+In alphabetical order, the nominees for JwJ’s 2017 Scrooge of the Year Award were:

 1) AT&T Mobility, for stalling on contract bargaining and negotiating with workers in bad faith for over a year.